 - Promotes the wellness of the whole person: emotional, social, spiritual, intellectual and physical

-Loyalist offers a wide range of counselling services to students at no cost.
-You can explore any issues or concerns you may have in complete confidence.
-Our Counsellors, Adam Gosney and Julie Millar, are Master-level Social Workers registered with the Ontario College of Social Workers and licensed to provide counselling and psychotherapy services in Ontario.
-Adam and Julie have a wealth of experience to help you define your goals, tap into your own strengths and build opportunities for positive change.
-They can also refer students to additional or specialized community resources when needed to support a student’s wellness.
+Our Counsellors are Master-level trained clinicians, registered with professional regulatory colleges and licensed to provide counselling and psychotherapy services in Ontario.
+They have a wealth of experience to help you define your goals, tap into your own strengths and build opportunities for positive change.

-- Self-directed: the counsellor won’t require you to talk about any particular issue but will help you try to decide what is most important
+- Self-directed: the counsellor won’t require you to talk about any particular issue but will help you decide what is most important

-- Without obligation: you do not have to come more than once but you can come back if you feel it was helpful
+- Without obligation: you are not required to come more than once, but you can come back if you feel the appointment was helpful

 - Confidential and free

-- Challenges in your personal life are interfering with your ability to be successful in your academic life
+- If challenges in your personal life are interfering with your ability to be successful in your academic life

 - You have a problem that does not seem to go away or is getting worse